-- Can you ask tough questions of doctors and caregivers and make decisions based on the wishes expressed in my emergency, critical and advance care plan?
+- Can you ask tough questions of doctors and caregivers and make decisions based on the wishes expressed in my advance care plan?

 It's important to tell your family and healthcare agent about your treatment goals when you are not expected to recover.